turingschool/front-end-curriculum/projects/module-1/hang-in-there.md

 **By EOD on Kick Off Day:** complete the following tasks:

 * As a team, read the entire project spec and rubric
-* As a team, create a rough timeline to follow
-* As a team, create a public document for your DTR (instructions can be found [here](https://github.com/turingschool/career-development-curriculum/blob/master/module_one/dtr_guidelines_memo.md))
+* As a team, complete [the DTR Form](https://docs.google.com/forms/d/e/1FAIpQLSeD_i9e4zuKGOhQ4nQbb5XchqhS0A2AE-UCrE1DIple7f78Nw/viewform?usp=sf_link)
-* Add all teammates and your assigned instructor as collaborators to your forked repository
 * Complete [this project submission form](https://docs.google.com/forms/d/e/1FAIpQLSecGamPjyq0E5JDovjq4BZrhegv6ct3MeyO1uJaIgxSosK0wQ/viewform?usp=sf_link) to ensure your project manager has the following links:
   - the forked GitHub repo
   - the GitHub Pages deployed site
-    - Under your repo's settings, scroll down to GitHub Pages and set it up to deploy your `main` branch
-  - the DTR
+    - Instructions for deploying: Repo Settings >> Pages >> Select the `main` branch as your Source branch >> Save >> Send us the URL they give you in the pop up that says "Your site is ready to be published at <URL>"
+* Add all teammates and your assigned instructor as collaborators to your forked repository

 ## Progression